dymodi/dymodi.github.io/MLfolds/clustering/Clustering-Summary.md

 ## Clusters Algorithms

+More about K-meanas and Hierarchical clustering can be found in [another post](https://dymodi.github.io/MLfolds/clustering/Clustering).

 **K-means Clustering**

-Sum of Squared Error (SSE) is usually used to evaluate K
+Sum of Squared Error (SSE) is usually used to evaluate K-means.

+$$SSE=\sum_{i=1}^K\sum_{x\in C_i}\text{dist}^2(m_i,x)$$

+K-means has problems when clusters are ofdiffering sizes, densities and non-globularshapes.

+K-means has problems when the data contains outliers.

+Choosing initial centroids is very important for K-means.

+**Hierarchical Clustering**

+Strengths of Hierarchical Clustering:

+* Do not have to assume any particular number of clusters.
+* They may correspond to meaningful taxonomies.

+Key operation is the computation of the proximity of two clusters.

-Confusinon Matrix**
+**Confusinon Matrix**